emusat2021/IO-Math-Lessons/README.md

 All the HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
 No errors were found across the html pages.
 ### CSS
 CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 No errors were found across the css file.
+### Responsiveness
+I used [Am I Responsive](http://ami.responsivedesign.is/) online tool for checking responsiveness on different devices.

 # Deployment